 Attention!
-If you know or suspect that a child is in immediate danger (such as a recent sexual assault or a serious physical assault) or the child is abandoned, contact your local law enforcement agency right away.
+If you know or suspect that a child or vulnerable adult is in immediate danger (such as a recent sexual assault or a serious physical assault) or the child is abandoned, contact your local civil authorities/law enforcement agency right away.
 Law enforcement officers can remove a child from a threatening environment to protect the child.
-For more information regarding reporting, please visit this page.
+For more information regarding reporting, please visit Minnesota Department of Human Services.

 Misconduct Complaint Process

 Making a Complaint

 We recognize that taking the step to report a complaint of sexual abuse or an inappropriate boundary violation by a member of the clergy, a person in leadership or parish ministry serving in the Diocese of Winona-Rochester may be a frightening and difficult experience.
 For many people, the strength and courage to make such a report often comes after many years of inner distress.
 Those individuals who have been harmed in this way and have made such reports have increased our awareness and sensitivity regarding the needs of those who have experienced abuse in their lives and the impact it has had on themselves and their families, especially with regard to making an initial complaint.
 As you contemplate your contact, please be assured that you will be treated respectfully and with compassion and kindness.
 We are committed to collecting accurate information and offering healing services to those who have been victimized.
 It is, therefore, not possible to complete a process around complaints that are made anonymously.
 The following steps outline the process followed to make a complaint to offer assistance in bringing wholeness and healing to those who have suffered abuse.

 Step 1: Call or Write

 Any individual who has experienced abuse by a member of the clergy, a person in leadership or parish ministry serving in our diocese should call (507) 454-2270, ext.
 255 and make a report to the Assistance Coordinator in the Safe Environment Office of the diocese.